This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - If you are making a purchase such as a motor vehicle, don’t just compare the interest rate on your home loan to the interest rate on a motor vehicle loan, consider how long it will take to pay off each loan and how much interest and other fees you will pay over the life of each loan.

-- Is the new lender in an External Dispute Resolution Scheme (EDR)?
+- Is the new lender in the External Dispute Resolution Scheme (EDR), the Australian Financial Complaints Authority?
 This is important because if you have a dispute you have access to free independent dispute resolution.
-See Fact Sheet: Dispute Resolution.
+See Fact sheet: Dispute resolution.

 - Finally but most importantly, if you are borrowing more money, can you afford higher repayments or to make repayments over a longer period?
 If you are already struggling to pay your existing loan, you should not borrow more.
 Remember, your home is at risk if you cannot pay.